The Desktop Application#

 Remote Location

-A machine on a network that has AI Workbench installed.
+A machine (host) on a network that has AI Workbench installed.
 Represented by a location card in the Location Manager.
 Adding a remote location to the Desktop App involves configuring SSH information.

 Local Location